zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 * **Clarity** amidst conflicting priorities,
 * **Continuity** in a rapidly evolving technical landscape.

-Think of them as the **organizational equivalent of duct tape**—invisible when effective, indispensable during challenges, and always ready to hold things together when complexity threatens to unravel them.
+Think of them as the **organizational equivalent of duct tape**: easy to overlook when things are working, indispensable when complexity starts pulling things apart.

-Superglue architects don’t just connect systems—they **connect vision with execution**, people with purpose, and complexity with clarity.
-This mindset elevates them from good architects to great ones.
+Superglue architects do not just connect systems.
+They **connect vision with execution**, people with purpose, and complexity with clarity.

-## Superglueing in Action #1: Aligning Conflicting Organizational Goals
+## Supergluing in Action #1: Aligning Conflicting Organizational Goals

 In many IT organizations, tensions often arise between key areas: **technology, product, organizational structure, and business strategy**.
 These areas tend to evolve at different speeds and often have conflicting priorities.
 Without proper alignment, the result can be poor decisions, increased complexity, stalled initiatives, and missed opportunities.